-By simply lowering external ground levels, this will allow wall base evaporation, to help control rising dampness.
+By simply lowering external high ground levels, this will allow wall base evaporation, to help control rising dampness.

-External ground levels need to be lowered 150mm below the damp proof course – or the internal flooring.
+External ground levels ideally need to be lowered 150mm below the damp proof course – or the internal flooring.
 Mass ground excavation isn’t necessary, simply cutting out a channel and using terram to supress any weed growth and pebbles is a simple procedure.

 Complete Preservation carry this type of work out normally using the typical drawing below.

 Before any cutting into the ground is carried out it is imperative to use cable avoidance detection equipment.

 We use the below Rigid SeekTech SR-20, along with our rigid drain cameras.
 Our drain cameras also have a sonde, so we can be very precise when cutting or breaking up the ground.

 We use specialist Hilti dust extraction systems connected to professional Hilti cutting equipment to minimise dust.

 Below are some pictures of cutting and breaking out the concrete.